 Hard copies are delivered to over 2000 letterboxes across Brown Hill and are made available through the Brown Hill Kindergarten, Caledonian Primary School, Woodman's Hill Secondary College, the Brown Hill Hall, Ballarat Wholefoods Collective, the Brown Hill Fish and Chip shop and other local businesses.

 To receive an electronic copy of the newsletter each edition, please subscribe to our mailing list.

 Generally, contributions should not exceed 250 words and up to two photographs per item may be submitted (but may not necessarily be published).
 However, if you have a feature-story which may require more words, please contact us with your idea.
 Material may be edited due to space, style, clarity or for legal reasons.
 The name and address of the person submitting any material must be provided (address not for publication).
 The Editorial Advisory Committee reserves the right not to publish material considered to be offensive or inappropriate or which is not deemed to have community interest or relevance.
 The views expressed or information provided in this publication are not necessarily those of the Brown Hill Community Newsletter Committee, the Brown Hill Progress Association or the City of Ballarat, including any officers, members, agents or contractors.

-Thank you to our 2020-2021 Brown Hill Community Newsletter Sponsors:
+Thank you to our 2024 Brown Hill Community Newsletter Supporters: